-Chris deftly swopped the brake cables to keep me from killing myself grabbing the right brake lever, and now I am cranking like mad to keep up.
+Chris deftly swopped the brake cables to keep me from killing myself grabbing the right brake lever (British standard: front brake lever on right), and now I am cranking like mad to keep up.

 Hill’s a lanky titan on a teeny wheeled Moulton loathe to let anyone pass, so me and his aid-de-camp Darren Mirfield gamely keep up, dodging the (ten-points if you miss ‘em) snails easing across the Innocent bike path.

 These two are letting me sit in on a pilot project putting significantly senior citizens back on their bikes.
 Chris got me over for the Edinbike film fest, and he knows I hate being the Ordinary Tourist.